pgfoster/p4-phylogenetics/share/sphinxdoc/tutorial/tut_models_likelihood.rst

 the entire tree.
 Then we place composition B on node 1, also clade-wise, and in that part of the tree B displaces (ie over-rides) A.

-An alternative to placing model things on the tree explicitly like the above, you can also :meth:`Tree.Tree.setModelComponentsOnNodesRandomly`.
+An alternative to placing model components on the tree explicitly as above, you can also :meth:`Tree.Tree.setModelComponentsOnNodesRandomly`.

 The multinomial or unconstrained likelihood is a property of the data